 The partnership determines the fair values of its assets and liabilities based on the fair value hierarchy established in GAAP.
 The standard describes three levels of inputs that may be used to measure fair value (Level 1, Level 2 and Level 3).
 Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities that the partnership has the ability to access at the measurement date.
 An active market is a market in which transactions occur with sufficient frequency and volume to provide pricing information on an ongoing basis.
 Level 2 inputs are inputs other than quoted prices that are observable for the asset or liability, either directly or indirectly.
-Level 3 inputs are unobservable inputs for the asset or liability.
-Unobservable inputs reflect the partnership's own assumptions about the sasumptions market participants would use in pricing the asset or liability (including assumptions about risk).
-Unobservable inputs are developed based on the best information available in the circumstances and may include the partnership's own data.
+Level 3 inputs are unobservable inputs for the asset or liability, either directly or indirectly.
+Level 3 inputs are unobservable inputs for the asset or liability inputs are developed based on the best information available in the circumstances and may include the partnership's own data.